 Applications from undergraduate and graduate students are now being accepted.

-The focus of our 2017 excavations will be one lot in an insula (city block) located on the periphery of ancient Morgantina, in an area known as the Contrada Agnese.
-Details of this block first emerged in 2012 following a geophysical survey conducted in the area.
-Previous excavations in the area of the Contrada Agnese have revealed the presence of two monumental bathing complexes and a complex identified as a sanctuary of Demeter and Persephone.
-Our work aims to shed further light on the lives of those who occupied this portion of the ancient city.
+The focus of our 2018 excavations will be the Southeast Building, a house (we think!) of Hellenistic date that was once located on the periphery of ancient Morgantina in an area known as the Contrada Agnese.
+The CAP team began excavating this building in 2014.
+Previous excavations in the area of the Contrada Agnese have revealed the presence of two monumental bathing complexes and another house of Hellenistic date.
+Our work aims to shed light on the lives of those who occupied this portion of the ancient city.

 Volunteers will participate in all aspects of the archaeological fieldwork under the supervision of a staff of field archaeologists and technical experts, all of whom have extensive field experience and advanced academic training in Classical Archaeology and/or Archaeological Sciences.
 Volunteers will work primarily with one of our field teams to carefully excavate portions of a Hellenistic/Roman building, located along the northern side of the city block.
 In addition to participating in the on-site excavations, volunteers will also have many opportunities to develop additional skills by collaborating with CAP staff responsible for geospatial analysis, architectural survey, object conservation, environmental analysis, and database management.

-The 2017 excavation season will take place over the course of six weeks from Wednesday, 7 June to Wednesday, 19 July.
+The 2018 excavation season will take place over the course of four weeks from Monday, 25 June to Friday, 20 July.
 We work five days a week, Monday through Friday, from 7:00 am to 5:00 pm with a cookie break at mid-morning and an hour for lunch at noon.
 Volunteers should be prepared to stay and work for the entire season.

 Volunteers pay no program fees, but are responsible for providing their own international medical insurance and covering personal travel costs to and from Aidone (Sicily).
 Volunteers should budget additional money for snacks, personal items, weekend meals, and optional travel during the weekends.
 All volunteers will receive room and board (3 meals, M-F) in Aidone for the duration of the project.